 Kingscliff is located in the Northern Rivers region of New South Wales.
-The Site is bounded by the Tweed Coast Road to the west, Cudgen Road to the south and Turnock Street to the east.
+The Site is bounded by the Tweed Coast Road to the West, Cudgen Road to the South and Turnock Street to the East.

-Delta Group are undertaking Earthworks for the Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff NSW, hereafter referred to as 'the Site'.
-The Site was previously agricultural land and excavation works were on going during January 2020.
+Delta Group are undertaking Earthworks for the Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff NSW, hereafter referred to as 'The Site'.
+Excavation works were on going during June 2020.